 Most online course creators don’t have any formal training in teaching, creating a curriculum, or video production.
 Despite that, they’re able to create high-quality and impactful courses that change the lives of their students.
 One of the trickiest aspects we’ve found in creating an online course is capturing high-quality audio for your videos.
 Unfortunately, it’s not as simple as just speaking into your camera or laptop and coming out with studio quality sound.

-Instead, good audio requires a bit of preparation and maybe some finessing in post process.
+Instead, learning how to record quality sound for your online course requires a bit of preparation—and maybe some finessing in post process.

 In this blog post you’ll learn:

 How to set up your filming space

 How to remove ambient noise

 How to use a microphone

 How to edit your audio in post processing

 Tips to record quality sound

 Even if you’re filming on a budget and only have basic equipment, you can still produce high-quality audio by avoiding making these simple mistakes.